-by Greg Hoots-

 Soon, additional expenditures were approved for the squadron in the form of $100,000 for a microwave installation, $600,000 for a Missile Reentry Vehicle building, $360,000 for a storage building, $72,000 for a liquid oxygen factory, and an additional $250,000 for further improvements to the Missile Assembly Building.

 Each Atlas missile launcher site contained a minimum of nine men at all times.
 A five-man launch crew and four armed guards were at the missile site around the clock.
 A launch crew manned the site for a 24-hour shift, known as a “tour”.
 At the end of each tour, a new five-man launch crew arrived from Forbes, relieving the previous team.
 Two armed guards, members of the Combat Defense Team, patrolled the 20-some acre site on the surface, while the two additional guards slept inside the site.
-The 548th SMS had fifty-five five-man launch crews in its ranks.
+The 548th SMS had fifty-eight five-man launch crews in its ranks.
 The crews were divided by command into three sectors with each sector containing three missiles and fifteen five-man launch crews.
 There were also three five-man Standboard crews that acted as quality control teams, performing audits, inspections and certification tests on all of the active crews.
-Two remaining crews contained men yet to be receive certification.
+The five remaining crews were not combat-ready and contained men yet to be receive certification.

 By 1960, the work of construction of the nine underground missile launchers proceeded with urgency.
 Nine sites were selected for the launchers, and the Air Force made no effort to hide a thinly veiled threat that any objections to the acquisition of the land needed for the missile sites would not be entertained because of the extreme urgency of the project for the national defense.
 The locations of the launchers, the Air Force contended, were chosen for their positions relative to specific targets of the missiles.
 The site numbers of the missile sites included 1.
 Rock Creek, 2.
 Worden, 3.
 Waverly, 4.
 Burlingame, 5.
 Bushong, 6.
 Keene, 7.
 Wamego, 8.
 Delia, and 9.
 Holton.
 The sites ranged in distance from Forbes AFB between 35 and 56 miles.